rnapoles/ecommerce-impl/README.md

 # ecommerce-impl
 A simple e-commerce project exercise implementation in diferent programming languages and techs.
-Using a Clean Architecture.
+Using a Clean Architecture principles.

 ### Data model
 ![Screenshot of ecommerce](media/app-data-model.png)